E-cigs using synthetic nicotine come under FDA oversight | Business

 A large government survey last year showed Puff Bar had leapfrogged over better-known brands to become the top choice among high schoolers who vape.
 Juul — which is widely blamed for initially sparking the teen vaping trend — was the fourth most popular brand.

-In 2020, the FDA restricted flavours in cartridge-based e-cigarettes like Juul to just menthol and tobacco, which are generally preferred by adults.
-But the flavour ban didn't apply to disposable e-cigarettes like Puff Bar and other types of vaping devices.
+In 2020, the FDA restricted flavors in cartridge-based e-cigarettes like Juul to just menthol and tobacco, which are generally preferred by adults.
+But the flavor ban didn't apply to disposable e-cigarettes like Puff Bar and other types of vaping devices.

-Anti-tobacco groups worry that the FDA is always one or two steps behind whichever products are making inroads among kids.
+Anti-tobacco groups worry that the FDA seems to consistently be one or two steps behind whichever products are making inroads among kids.

 “The lesson we can all take away from this is that when the FDA's actions are incomplete and happen after the fact — which has often been the case with e-cigarettes — you will always be playing whack-a-mole and catch-up,” said Koval.